 - Denham Lane: featuring work by the RUN Collective, Kennie Deaner, HAHA, and ROA

 - Ogden Street: featuring work by the RUN Collective, ROA, Baby Guerrilla, and Beastman

 - City Lane: featuring work by Fintan Magee, and Lee Harnden

 - Melton Terrace: featuring work by Adnate

-- Flinders Street: new work by Garth Jankovic and Nicky Bidju-Pryor
+- Flinders Street: featuring work by Garth Jankovic and Nicky Bidju-Pryor